Turning On Channel F

 The system comes with an unusual pair of controllers, hardwired right into the system.
 Holding one like a stick, players twiddle a control knob on the top that not only features compass direction movement, but can also be pushed down for use as a fire button, as well as twisted left and right AND be pulled up.
 Near the front of the console is a control panel featuring an array of buttons.
 With these you can choose which of the built-in games to play, and set the time the game will last.
 Also offered is a “Hold” button to pause the on-screen action.

-While the pioneering use of cartridges makes the Channel F cutting-edge in 1976, it is eventually eclipsed by the wildly popular Atari VCS console, released the following year.
+While the pioneering use of cartridges makes the Channel F cutting-edge in 1976, it is quickly eclipsed by the wildly popular Atari VCS console, released the next year.
 In 1979 Fairchild is sold to oil field services company Shumberger, who promptly sell the Channel F division to Zircon International of Campbell, CA., makers of digital watches.
-After adding detachable joysticks and other cosmetic changes, Zircon renames the system the Channel F System II and releases it in 1980 at a price tag of US$99.95.
-In a nice gesture to owners of the original console, the price is only US$69.95 if trading up from the first Channel F. The System II also sees release in the UK as the Grandstand, by a company called Adman.
+Utilizing revisions to the console’s design put in place just prior to the Channel F’s shelving by Fairchild, such as detachable joysticks and other cosmetic changes, Zircon renames the system the Channel F System II and releases it in 1980 at a price tag of $99.95.
+In a nice gesture to owners of the original console, the price is only $69.95 if trading up from the first Channel F. The System II also sees release in the UK as the Grandstand, by a company called Adman.
 Zircon produces five more cartridges before the system drops off the market permanently, brining the total library for the Channel F to 25.
 This count doesn’t quite live up to the potentially unlimited catalog of games that programmable technology had promised.

 In 1983, Zircon markets the distinctive controllers separately from the console, as the Video Command joystick, useable with the Atari VCS, Commodore VIC-20 computer and other compatibles.
 Several variants featuring modifications to the design such as red rapid fire buttons and a round chrome ball at the top are also released.
 Channel F designer Gerald A. Lawson passes away on April 9, 2011, due to complications from diabetes, at the age of 70.